TheNathannator/PlasticBand/Docs/Other/Rock Band Adapters/Xbox One Wired Legacy Adapter.md

 } __attribute__((packed));
 ```

-## Output Command Info
+## Outbound Message

-### Command ID `0x21`: Set state?
+### Message ID `0x21`: Set state?

 Reported length: 23 bytes

-The data for this one is unknown, it's reported in the descriptor but unfortunately it's not present in the referenced packet captures.
+The data for this one is unknown, it's reported in the metadata block but unfortunately it's not present in the referenced packet captures.

-### Command ID `0x24`: Request Device Info
+### Message ID `0x24`: Request Device Info

 Length: 0 bytes

 This request is sent to retrieve information about the connected device.
-The info is returned under command ID `0x22`.
+The info is returned under message ID `0x22`.

 ## References